One-of-a-kind Chase Petty baseball card sells for big bucks

-There are very few sports cards sought more by collectors than something that's truly one-of-a-kind.
+Very few sports cards are sought more by collectors than something that’s one-of-a-kind.

 The better the player, the more valuable a 1-of-1 can be.
-For Bowman collectors, that's the autographed superfractor for the first Bowman card of top prospects.
+For Bowman collectors, that’s the autographed superfractor, a one-of-a-kind variation of a player’s base card, for the first Bowman card of top prospects.

 People are also reading…